 Some boots that fit saw requirements are more “hiking-style” as opposed to "work boots" and you may find those more comfortable.
 Regardless of the style of boot that you choose, you should consider a pair of good insoles, which can make a huge difference.
 You can find many reviews of hiking insoles online and pick what sounds best for you!
 We do not have a preference between “Logger heel” and low-heeled boots, but recommend that you try on some of both if you’re able.
 Many women’s boots that are 8-inch and all leather are only available with a logger heel.

 Many boots have different toe options – steel, aluminum, composite, soft, maybe more – which may be intimidating at first.
 We do not require any particular kind of toe, but we do not recommend steel toes – they're heavy and make hiking much more difficult and do not provide much protection for saw work.
 As far as the lighter options, feel free to try whatever sounds good to you.
 Soft toe will always be the lightest and simplest style.
 Be sure to check before you buy as some listings are confusing about what type of toe they have!

 Women's Saw Boots:

 It may be more difficult to find the style that you prefer.
 If you are around an 8 or larger you may fit into smaller sizes of men’s boots.
 You may also want to look at brands like Danner or Vasque that make all-leather hiking boots, as some of these may be tall enough for saw work.
 We’ve made some notes in parentheses on the brand list below about their women’s offerings.
-As one example for sizing for men’s boots to women’s feet, Eleanor, our Field Program Assistant, wears around an 8 generally and a 5 (women’s 7) in Crocs.
+As one example for sizing for men’s boots to women’s feet, Eleanor, our Crew Program Coordinator, wears around an 8 generally and a 5 (women’s 7) in Crocs.
 She uses Chippewa men's size 6 boots (non-insulated) and Danner men's size 7 boots (insulated), both with a thick insole.